tklemenz/RadMapAnalysis/README.md

 `alias radROOT='root -l -e "gSystem->Load(\"/path/to/RadMapAnalysis/build/libRadMapAna.so\");"'`

 Then you can simply call `radROOT` and the objects from the framework are known to root.

+## Doxygen

+Open your browser (firefox works well in this case) and put `/path/to/RadMapAnalysis/doxygen/html/index.html` in the URL line.
+One of the most useful things is the TODO list.
+Things can be added by putting `/// @todo This needs to be done.` in the corresponding file.
+But appart from that it is also pretty useful for general documentation.

+If changes in the documentation were made just go to the root folder of the project (should be `/path/to/RadMapAnalysis`) and run `doxygen doxygen.conf`.

 # General stuff